 We’ve heard the stories about lead poisoning in Flint, Michigan.
-The situation is appalling, infuriating, heartbreaking.
-But, as NY Times columnist Nick Kristof writes in Are You a Toxic Waste Disposal Site?,“many parts of America have even higher rates of child lead poisoning than Flint.”
+The situation is appalling, infuriating, and heartbreaking.
 And lead is only one of the industrial chemicals found in drinking water.
 Sharon Lerner’s ongoing exposé in The Intercept reveals that Flint Residents May Have Been Drinking PFCs in Addition to Lead.
 (PFCs are the highly fluorinated chemicals used to make products nonstick, stain- and water-repellent.)

 Is there lead in your drinking water?
 Now you can find out.